Vibrator (sex toy): Common features

 Although many vibrators are marketed as waterproof, most should not be submerged.
-The ones designed for underwater use may be used in the swimming pool, bath or shower, or any other wet place.
-These vibrators may be recommended to be used with a water-compatible lubricant, such as silicone-based lubricant.
+The ones designed for underwater use may be used in the swimming pool, while bathing, etc. These vibrators may be recommended to be used with a water-compatible lubricant, such as a silicone-based lubricant.
 This is not the case for all waterproof vibrators, as silicone-based lubricants can degrade silicone vibrators.
-Multispeed vibrators allow users to customize how fast the vibrator's pulsing or massaging movements occur.
+Multi-speed vibrators allow users to customize how fast the vibrator's pulsing or massaging movements occur.
 Depending on the specific type of vibrator, the speed change is made by simply pushing a button a certain number of times, allowing users to change speeds several times during use.
-Bendable vibrators can adapt to the body shape, and are used to find and stimulate hard-to-reach erogenous zones.
-They can be shaped to act like many different types of vibrators, like G-spot, anal, penis, or dual.
+Bendable vibrators can adapt to the body shape and are used to find and stimulate hard-to-reach erogenous zones.
+They can be shaped to act like other vibrators, such as G-spot, anal, penis, or dual.

 Programmable and remote-control vibrators can be worn in or against the genitals, which can be pre-programmed or controlled remotely.
 Other vibrators come with a handheld remote that can be used to adjust speed and intensity.
 Smart vibrators can connect to mobile applications via Bluetooth LE connections, allowing features like long-distance remote control over the Internet, vibration in sync with music, and programmable vibrations.
 Certain manufacturers, including Lovense, incorporate functions such as long-distance control, sound synchronization, and app-based operation.

 Some vibrators, designed to be discreet, are shaped as everyday objects, such as lipstick tubes, cell phones, or art pieces.
 Occasionally, some women use actual mobile phones in this function.
 The undercover vibrators are usually relatively small, and most of the time they have only one speed and are powered by a single battery.